FIVB Volleyball Women's World Championship Preview & Betting Guide

 • 2-3: 31 Games (06.04%)

-FIVB Volleyball Womens World Championship Medal Table
+FIVB Volleyball Women's World Championship Medal Table

-After winning the first three tournaments (1952, 1956 & 1960) the Soviet Union lept to the top of the leaderboard, this was not just the case in this tournament, they did it across multiple volleyball tournaments as they stamp their authority on the sport.
+After winning the first three tournaments (1952, 1956 & 1960) the Soviet Union lept to the top of the leaderboard, this was not just the case in this tournament, they did it across multiple volleyball tournaments as they stamped their authority on the sport.
 Japan was the first country to end the Soviet Union's run in 1962 when picking up the gold and leaving just the silver for the Soviet Union and then Japan backed that up five years later in 1967.

 Both 1970 & 1974 saw gold and silver also go to those two, gold for the Soviet Union in 1970 and gold for Japan in 1974, however, Japan has not won gold since then and further success for the Soviet Union in 1990 left them two golds clear of Japan.
 Cuba won their first gold in 1978 and then picked up back-to-back wins in 1994 & 1998 which meant they equalled Japan's tally of three golds.